aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

     Here, the `write and read` capacity specified on table will be used by the replicas.
-And, the values specified for GSI, i.e. `write: Capacity.autoscaled({ max: 90 }) and read: Capacity.fixed(16)` will be used by all GSIs.
+And, the values specified for GSI, i.e. `write: Capacity.autoscaled({ max: 90 }) and read: Capacity.fixed(16)` will be used by `UniqueGsiName` GSI.

-    If both are specified, the precedence will be
+    If both `write` capacity are specified, the precedence will be

     ```
-    GSI capacity at global table level  <---- Capacity at global table level
+    GSI write capacity at global table level  <---- Write capacity at global table level
     ```

   For only reads,

-  * A user can specify value at replica level props.

-    ```typescript
-    new GlobalTable(tableStack, 'GlobalTable', {
-      tableName: 'FooTable',
-      billingMode: BillingMode.PROVISIONED,
-      partitionKey: {
-        name: 'FooHashKey',
-        type: AttributeType.STRING,
-      },
-      sortKey: {
-        name: 'FooRangeKey',
-        type: AttributeType.STRING,
-      },
-      write: Capacity.autoscaled({ max: 70 }),
-      globalSecondaryIndex: [{
-        indexName: 'UniqueGsiName',
-        partitionKey: {
-          name: 'FooRangeKey',
-          type: AttributeType.STRING,
-        },
-      }],
-      replicas: [
-        {
-          region: 'us-east-1',
-          read: Capacity.fixed(10),
-          globalSecondaryIndexOptions: [
-            {
-              indexName: 'UniqueGsiName',
-            },
-          ],
-        },
-      ],
-    });
-    ```

-    Here, `read: Capacity.fixed(10)` is defined for `us-east-1` replica.
-This value for read capacity will be used for each GSI in the region.
-And for write capacity, global table level `write: Capacity.autoscaled({ max: 70 })` will be used for the replica and GSIs in the replica region.
-    The benefit here will be that the user will not need to define read capacity for each GSI and this still gives the flexibility of configuring for just the replica and not affecting other replicas.
   * A user can specify value at replica level GSI props.

     ```typescript
     new GlobalTable(tableStack, 'GlobalTable', {
       tableName: 'FooTable',
-      billingMode: BillingMode.PROVISIONED,
+      billingMode: BillingMode.provisioned({
+        writeCapacity: Capacity.autoscaled({ max: 70 }),
+        readCapacity: Capacity.autoscaled({ max: 50 }),
+      }),
       partitionKey: {
         name: 'FooHashKey',
         type: AttributeType.STRING,